mikeboyle/citibike-pipeline/network_analysis.md

 For this reason, the pipeline uses the BigQuery client to read the source tables into the memory of a separate Python process.
 This process does the network analysis, creates a pandas DataFrame to hold the results, and then writes the results to a BigQuery table.

-When working with data at a much larger scale, this type of job would need to be offloaded to a container, or to another compute tool such as PySpark that can parallelize these operations and handle compute on data that cannot find into a single machine's working memory.
+When working with data at a much larger scale, this type of job would need to be offloaded to a container, or to another compute tool such as PySpark that can parallelize these operations and handle compute on data that cannot fit into a single machine's working memory.

 ## Conclusion and next steps